Towards sharp regularity: Full-dimensional tori in $ C^\infty $ vector fields over $ \mathbb{T}^\infty $: Preliminaries

-\begin{definition}[Approximation function] A function $ \Delta :\left[ {1, + \infty } \right) \to \left[ {1, + \infty } \right) $ is said to be an approximation function, if it is continuous, strictly monotonic increasing, and satisfies $ \Delta(+\infty) =+\infty$. \end{definition} Such approximation functions will be used to characterize certain universal nonresonance in infinite dimensional case (see Section \ref{VECPT2}) beyond Diophantine type below, as well as weight that embodies the spatial structure (see Theorem \ref{VECT2}).
+\begin{definition}[Approximation function] A function $ \Delta :\left[ {1, + \infty } \right) \to \left[ {1, + \infty } \right) $ is said to be an approximation function, if it is continuous, strictly monotonically increasing, and satisfies $ \Delta(+\infty) =+\infty$. \end{definition} Such approximation functions will be used to characterize certain universal nonresonance in the infinite-dimensional case (see Section \ref{VECPT2}) beyond the Diophantine type below, as well as a weight that embodies the spatial structure (see Theorems \ref{VECT2} and \ref{VECT33}).